- Jay Duplass, Mark Duplass

-Inevitably, the foursome continue to have their romantic ambitious squashed, which causes plenty of tension when they begin seeing a fifth person around the cabin—of course, it’s an eerie man in overalls and a bag over his head.
+Inevitably, the foursome continues to have their romantic ambitious squashed, which causes plenty of tension when they begin seeing a fifth person around the cabin—of course, it’s an eerie man in overalls and a bag over his head.
 By this time, however, the other four have tried to scare each other several times wearing a similar disguise.
 None of them are sure if the uninvited guest is part of an elaborate prank arranged by one of their own, or if the danger is real.
 It certainly feels real after the battery from Matt’s truck is stolen and various cords are cut, stranding them there.
 In typical horror movie tradition, Baghead also features plenty of false scares too.
 Fortunately, there are no cats hiding in the cupboard or failing flashlights, but the Duplass’ have a hilarious take on a familiar horror movie sequence where a couple is interrupted mid-coitus by the killer.
 Rather than interrupting a couple, the scene interrupts Matt as he masturbates following a sexually tense interaction with Michelle.
 And instead of the killer, it’s Chad and Catherine, both of whom realize the embarrassing implications of what they’ve done, as well as the palpability of the four’s strained friendships.